sayon-som/Social-Dev/README.md

-# Social-Dev
+# <-- Social-Dev -->
-A Social Media Application for developers where they can built their own portfolio , interact with other developers by posting their thoughts and queries , along with like , disklike and comment functionality.
+A Social Media Application for developers where they can built their own portfolio , interact with other developers by posting their thoughts and queries , along with like , disklike and comment functionality where authentication and authorization of the users is implemented by JWT auth.

+### TECHNOLOGY STACK

+* FRONTEND : REACTJS , REDUX , REDUXTOOLKIT.
+* BACKEND  : NODEJS , EXPRESSJS , MONGODB , JWT auth.

 THE DOCUMENT DIAGRAM IS REPRESENTED AS BELLOW: